 The need for new American farmers has never been greater.
 In 2010, USDA Secretary Vilsack challenged Congress, and the nation, to set a goal of bringing 100,000 new farmers onto the land in 5 years.
 With 63% of farmland on the cusp of transition and farmers over 65 outnumbering farmers under 35 by a margin of 6-to-1, he highlighted an immediate national need.
 Unfortunately, we will likely fall far short of the Secretary's goal.
-Between 2007 and 2012, the number of farm operators fell by 90,000 and the average age of farmers rose to 58 years old.
+Between 2007 and 2012, the number of farm operators fell by 90,000 and the average age of farmers rose to 58 years old.1

-The National Young Farmers Coalition, a national network of thousands of young farmers, ranchers, and consumers has identified student loan debt as one of the key obstacles preventing young Americans from starting and finding success in agricultural careers.
-We surveyed more than 700 of our members and supporters who carry student loan debt on average each responder had \$35,000 in student loans.
-Fifty-three percent of respondents are currently farming but struggle to make their student loan payments on a farm income.
-Nearly 30% of respondents didn't pursue farming or are waiting to pursue farming because their student loan payments are more than a farming salary would support.
+The National Young Farmers Coalition, a national network of thousands of young farmers and ranchers, has identified student loan debt as one of the key obstacles preventing young Americans from starting and finding success in agricultural careers.
+We surveyed more than 700 of our members and supporters who carry student loan debt-on average each responder had \$35,000 in student loans.
+Fifty-three percent of respondents were currently farming but struggled to make their student loan payments on a farm income.
+Nearly 30% of respondents didn't pursue farming, or waited to pursue farming, because their student loan debt was more than a farming salary could support.